mahmoudimus/dotfiles/README.md

 ## Bootstraping

 To bootstrap a workstation, execute `setup.sh` which will install [Ansible](http://ansible.com) on the system.
+If you're on OSX, it will also install xcode and the xcode command-line utilities.

 ### Requirements